Toyota Vitz: Second generation (XP90; 2005)

 Toyota redesigned the Vitz in early 2005, going on sale in Japan that February.
+The Yaris family (Vitz and including the Belta) was developed under the lead of chief engineer Kousuke Shibahara.
 While the previous generation Vitz hatchback and Platz sedan look and feel virtually alike, the redesigned XP90 Vitz and Belta are more subtly related in terms of appearance.
 The two cars share underpinnings, notably the frame and the drivetrain components, however the sheet metal and interior is different.
 While the Vitz was designed at Toyota's European ED2 design studios, the Belta was designed at their Japanese design studios.

+The Vitz platform was larger in all metrics, to create a larger interior space on par with vehicles in the segment above.
+It had a short overhangs and cab-forward design.
+The Vitz has nine airbags for some models.

 The European, Australian, Canadian, Mexican, Venezuelan and Puerto Rican markets received the second-generation Vitz near the end of 2005.
 In the Australia and North America, the car was sold under the Yaris nameplate for the first time; the Belta is also sold there but with the nameplate Yaris sedan.
 The production Yaris for the US market was unveiled at the Los Angeles Auto Show in January 2006.
 The XP90 series Yaris was built in Japan, France, Thailand, China and Taiwan.

 The previous 4-cylinder 1.0 VVT-i engine was replaced by the 3-cylinder engine also found in the Toyota Aygo.
 The 1.3-litre engine was revised to offer slightly more power, and the 1.4 D-4D got a 15 PS boost to 90 PS, the former engine allowing it to achieve exceptional fuel economy.
 For the European market in early 2009 the Yaris added a 1.33-litre engine with Stop & Start technology.
 The Yaris became the first car in its class to offer nine airbags.

-It also received a minor facelift in 2009 with slight subtle revisions to its bumper with in-built cornering protectors, air dams and an orange tinted signal on its tail lamps.
+The Vitz also received a minor facelift in 2009 with slight subtle revisions to its bumper with in-built cornering protectors, air dams and revised tail lights.